Virtual Phone System: What is it? How to Set Up?

 VoIP Phone System

-VoIP, or Voice over Internet Protocol, is a virtual PBX system that makes use of the internet for calls.
+VoIP, or Voice over Internet Protocol, is a virtual PBX system that makes use of the Internet for calls.
 VoIP systems are considered pocket-friendly than conventional phone systems and also offer advanced phone features including video conferencing and screen sharing.

 Advantages